mrcharles/bluh.org/content/post/pain-doesnt-radicalize.md

 ---

 The doctor goes on to tell me that the treatment I need is known as a biologic; it is advanced.
 It is expensive (at the time, to the tune of $2500 per month).
 It is most of all effective.
 But my insurance will not cover it until he proves to them that no other "established treatments" work.
-Psioratic arthritis is an autoimmune condition (shout out to the ten people who still mask in doctor's offices!), and all treatment involves supressing your immune system.
+Psoriatic arthritis is an autoimmune condition (shout out to the ten people who still mask in doctor's offices!), and all treatment involves supressing your immune system.
 To qualify for any biologics coverage, you have to spend months on strong NSAIDs, and then when those don't work (and I mean when -- they are only effective in something like single digit percentages of cases), you have to spend months on chemotherapy meds.
 Yes, chemotherapy meds.
 They work slightly more often.

 After a few months of NSAIDs, which didn't work, I'm back at the doctor.
 I have trouble walking most days; I'm putting on weight because it turns out any attempt at cardiovascular exercise uses your feet.
 I ask about getting an accessible parking permit.
 I am given a prescription for methotrexate in pills form.